chrisadoorn/commitextractor/var/ini.md

-The commitextractor.ini contains all configuration items for the commitextractorr module.
+The commitextractor.ini contains all configuration items for the commitextractor module.

 The following sections and options are available:

 #### Section postgresql
 This section contains the connection parameters to connect to a postgresql database.
+All options are required.
  **Options**
 * **host** The hostname or ip-adress where the database server is reachable
 * **port** The port to connect to.